 If you don’t have all the elements that make up the file at this resolution, when you print it, it will look pixelated.
 Many of the images we take from the internet have a resolution of 72dpi, insufficient quality for printing.

 So to avoid scares, make sure you always use a resolution of 300dpi.
 And change the files that you are going to use to this resolution and do not have it.
-In the image you see a fictitious example of what an image would look like printed in an optimal resolution and in a too low resolution.

 3. Use CMYK or Pantone, Never RGB

 When your designs go to print, forget about RGB, as this method only applies to screens, and not ink.
 Therefore, it is best to work in CMYK or with Pantone colors (as long as you have a pantone handy).

 If you work without Pantone, but in CMYK, the colors you see on the screen will be a bit different from the final print result (more muted, surely) but you will not have unpleasant color surprises.